Great Society: Programs

-The War on Poverty began with a $1 billion appropriation in 1964 and spent another $2 billion in the following two years.
+The war on poverty began with a $1 billion appropriation in 1964 and spent another $2 billion in the following two years.
 It gave rise to dozens of programs, among them the Job Corps, whose purpose was to help disadvantaged youth develop marketable skills; the Neighborhood Youth Corps, established to give poor urban youths work experience and to encourage them to stay in school; Volunteers in Service to America (VISTA), a domestic version of the Peace Corps, which placed concerned citizens with community-based agencies to work towards empowerment of the poor; the Model Cities Program for urban redevelopment; Upward Bound, which assisted poor high school students entering college; legal services for the poor; and the Food Stamp Act of 1964 (which expanded the federal food stamp program).

 Programs included the Community Action Program, which initiated local Community Action Agencies charged with helping the poor become self-sufficient; and Project Head Start, which offered preschool education for poor children.
 In addition, funding was provided for the establishment of community health centers to expand access to health care, while major amendments were made to Social Security in 1965 and 1967 which significantly increased benefits, expanded coverage, and established new programs to combat poverty and raise living standards.
 In addition, average AFDC payments were 35% higher in 1968 than in 1960, but remained insufficient and uneven.
+Various initiatives were also carried out to meet the health needs of children.